UkoeHB/bevy_cobweb_ui/src/loading/LOADING.md

 ```rust
 app.load_sheet("path/to/file.load.json")
 ```
 2. Make a reference to the file.
+You can use the file path or its manifest key (see the `#manifest` keyword for details).
 ```rust
 let file = LoadableRef::from_file("path/to/file.load.json");
 ```